Brunda66/Brunda66/README.md

+# HI , I'm Brunda R Gowda :
-Hi, I’m Brunda R Gowda, a 3rd-year Engineering student and an AI & Machine Learning Developer passionate about building intelligent, scalable, and human-aligned systems.
+I'm  a 3rd-year Engineering student and an AI & Machine Learning Developer passionate about building intelligent, scalable, and human-aligned systems.
 My work sits at the intersection of deep learning, generative AI, and intelligent automation, where I focus on transforming complex data into actionable, interpretable solutions.

 I focus on building end-to-end AI and machine learning workflows, starting from data preprocessing and model development to basic model interpretation and deployment.
 I use FastAPI, Flask, and Streamlit to create simple, functional applications that demonstrate real-world use cases.